|

 don't necessarily have fond memories of that experience.

-That event was the largest mass evacuation in the history of the
+The Rita evacuation was the largest mass evacuation in the history of the

 Personally, I'd rather not